Turn on the dark

 School rears its head and marks an end to the summer days.
 Even the weather seems to know and rain comes in sheets for a few days but relenting.
 Others around the world feel a much fuller force of nature as hurricanes hit hard America.
 And we have a party in the local community hall for David!

 Here comes summer and we're off to Northumbria!
-First we enjoy a picnic with the grandparents in the fells of the Lake District.
-Claire's cousin Rebecca came with us.
-The North East has much to enjoy.
-We enjoyed the Life Centre, Vindalanda, a local farm and Whitley Bay.
+Before go up north we enjoy a picnic with my parents in the fells of the Lake District.
+Claire's cousin Rebecca came with us and paddled in a stream and wandered over the hillside.

-End of another school year and Claire's last at primary school.
-We get the paddling pool out and the little one enjoys a lounge in the summer heat whilst immersed in five inches of warm water.
+The end of another school year and Claire's last at primary school.
+We got the paddling pool out in the garden and the little one enjoyed a lounge in the summer heat whilst immersed in five inches of warm water - ah, to be young.

 Warmth is here.
-We went to a local World War II fair - I forget its given name.
+We went to a local World War II fair (18th) - D-Day Weekend.
 We got a chance to climb up the castle keep and enjoy the view down the Lune Valley.
 The heat was unbearable and slowed us down.
 It did, though, increase the joy of the ice creams and later the tea and scones in the tent!

 We also enjoyed a paddle in the local river.
 It is not a big river but it suits young children.
 It was more of a splash truth be told.
 We did what all kids do near a river and tried skipping stones across the water's surface.